 Guyana is a neglected jewel of Neotropical birding.
-Long overshadowed by its better-known neighbours to the west and the south, this English-speaking country on the northeast coast of South America includes vast expanses of unbroken forest among its wide range of habitats.
-The sun rises relatively late here, just north of the equator, making it possible to take advantage of dawn birding without keeping extreme ‘birder’s hours’, and the country’s impressive system of rivers makes for easy travel by boat to many of the prime birding areas.
-This tour to South America’s best-kept secret is a fine introduction to the continent’s birds and a unique opportunity to enjoy the region’s many endemics, some of them recently split.
+Long overshadowed by its better-known neighbours to the west and south, this English-speaking country on the northeast coast of South America includes vast expanses of unbroken forest among its wide range of habitats.
+The country sits just north of the equator so the sun rises relatively late, making it possible to take advantage of dawn birding without keeping extreme “birder’s hours.”
+The country’s impressive system of rivers makes for easy travel by boat to many of the prime birding areas.
+This tour to one of South America’s better-kept secrets is a fine introduction to the continent’s birds and an opportunity to experience the region’s many endemics (some of them recently split).

-The Guyanan government is working closely with indigenous peoples to create a sustainable ecotourism economy in the country’s interior, and our use on this tour of indigenous guides and lodges in local communities contributes directly to that effort, an experiment in conservation on the grandest possible scale.
+The Guyanese government is working closely with indigenous peoples to create a sustainable ecotourism economy in the country’s interior, and our use of indigenous guides and lodges in local communities on this tour contributes directly to that effort, an experiment in conservation on the grandest possible scale.

-Day 1: The tour begins at 6 p.m. with a meeting in the lobby of our hotel in Georgetown, Guyana.
+Day 1: The tour begins at 6pm with a meeting in the lobby of our hotel in Georgetown.
 Night in Georgetown.

 In the afternoon we’ll take a boat down the Essequibo River to a section of flooded várzea forest known as Stanley Lake.
 From the boat we’ll investigate a maze of small channels and oxbow lakes, winding through a palm-rich forest that is largely inaccessible on foot.
 Anhingas and Ospreys are numerous here, but we’ll concentrate on species such as Striped Woodcreeper, Green-and-rufous and American Pygmy Kingfishers, White-browed, Silvered, and Black-chinned Antbirds, Ringed and Cream-colored Woodpeckers, and Yellow-throated and Sulphury Flycatchers.
 The riverbanks of the main Essequibo channel are lined with superb forest and offer myriad perches for everything from Swallow-winged Puffbird to the (very) occasional Harpy Eagle.
 Night at Iwokrama River Lodge.